Atomic Robo: You know what I've always liked about you, Helsie? You keep telling me how to beat you!

 - Kenshiro of Fist of the North Star is quite prone to this, though unlike his successors, he'll usually wait until after he's hit them with whatever technique he's used to explain to them what the technique will do to them, as they are already dead at this point.

 - In Gamaran this trope is played but only for the sake of the audience: usually it works like this: character performs a seemingly pointless or very fast attack and, a small explanation of the technique is given.
 Other variations include the user "mentally explaining the attack" and the witnesses commenting on it.

-- In A Certain Magical Index, this is frequently subverted.
+- This is frequently subverted.
 While many people will happily explain how their power works, this is usually either unhelpful (Espers explain how they're doing something, but this rarely reveals what they can't do) or deliberately false.

 - Spoofed with the 7th Level 5, Gunha Sogiita.
 He often tries to explain how his powers work, only for someone nearby to say "That's completely wrong!", prompting him to respond "Well, then what the hell did I just do?"
 He actually has no idea how his powers work... and neither does anyone else (which frustrates the scientists studying him to no end).